Asano-Naoki/docker_laravel_meilisearch/README.md

 You can also use meilisearch in your Laravel application.
 Read the official documentation for details.

-I'll show you very simple example to search users.
+Here I'll show you a very simple example to search users.

 Append this code snippet to routes/web.php.